 Overland Trail Guides features over 90 curated overland routes across North America.
 Every route guide comes with a detailed section dedicated to camping along with recommended locations and if dispersed camping is permitted.
 The GPX files typically contain dozens of locations for dispersed camping as well.

 Get to Know the Land Managers Identifying who the local land manager(s) is a crucial piece of your planning and prep.
 The two biggest land managers that typically (not always!) allow dispersed camping on their managed lands are BLM (Bureau of Land Management) and the National Forest system.
 Still, this isn’t always the case and it’s important that you verify if dispersed camping is permitted where you’d like to camp.
 To a lesser extent agencies like the National Park Service, State Parks and State Forests, and US Fish and Wildlife may also permit dispersed camping at select parks, districts and regions.
-Just because dispersed camping is allowed in Death Valley National Park (with specific regulations), doesn’t mean it’s permitted in other national parks like Yosemite (where it’s definitely permitted).
+Just because dispersed camping is allowed in Death Valley National Park (with specific regulations), doesn’t mean it’s permitted in other national parks like Yosemite (where it’s definitely not permitted).
 These land managers often have a dedicated webpage for camping guidelines and regulations, like Death Valley NP’s dedicated webpage for backcountry camping.
 Even when camping may be permitted by a particular land manager, there may be guidelines as to where it is/is not permitted.
 For example, this webpage from Coconino National Forest that manages much of the land in and around Sedona has clear guidelines where dispersed camping is permitted, and where it’s not (most of the Red Rock ranger district, which happens to be the area closest to town).
 And if you have questions about the information posted (or lack thereof), you can always pick up the phone and give the park a call.

 How to Find Dispersed Campsites

 We’ve covered the tools at your disposal for research and planning, and discussed the importance of identifying the land manager and reviewing their camping regulations.
 Now it’s time to put it all together and create a repeatable process that you can use for planning all of your future overlanding and camping trips.
 Step 1 - Figure Out Where you Want to Go So you want to go somewhere, but where?
 Don’t say something like Oregon– you’re going to need to narrow it down a bit!
 Once you have a general idea of where you’d like to go, do some quick Googling to get a general feel about the area.
 If your search happens to uncover any promising locations, save them in your desired mapping tool like Google My Maps (different from Google Maps), Gaia GPS or OnX Off Road.
-Step 2 - Identify Out the Land Manager Okay, so you’ve identified the general area you’d like to visit.
+Step 2 - Identify the Land Managers Okay, so you’ve identified the general area you’d like to visit.
 But is it accessible to the public?
 Can you drive your vehicle there?
 Is dispersed camping permitted?
 You can typically find some of this information on the land manager’s website, but for questions such as accessibility, we recommend picking up the phone and giving them a ring.
 And if you tell them what you’re seeking, they’ll often have recommendations of places to visit and camp.
 Be sure to inquire about current conditions and any seasonal or temporary closures.
-Step 3 - Check Local FB Groups and Online Communities Now that you’ve done some research, you can tap into local knowledge.
+Step 3 - Tap into Online Communities Now that you’ve done some research, you can tap into local knowledge.
 First, we always recommend using search to see what information may already be available.
 Who knows, you may even find some more ideas of where to camp from your queries.
 Next, seek out specific information.
 Share a general idea of where you’re planning to camp, and any questions you might have.
 You may find the road/trail you plan to take to camp is washed out or requires a heavily modified vehicle to traverse.
 If you show you’ve done some research in advance, people will be much more inclined to help you out.

 Step 4 - Mapping Out Your Adventure